 - Sedatives, sleeping pills, cold remedies, or pills for anxiety.

 - Medications for blood pressure.

-- Eye drops medicated as drops for glaucoma.
+- Eye drops are medicated as drops for glaucoma.

-- Your ophthalmologist can help you identify medications that may be causing your symptoms.
+- Your ophthalmologist can help you identify drugs that may be causing your symptoms.

 Health conditions that can cause dry eye include: